Phase one (Mar-Apr 2021)

 Gathering insights

-From 26 March to 25 April 2021 we encouraged you to provide your feedback through an online survey, sending in an email or letter, or by phoning to speak directly to the Transport and Amenity Program team.
+From 26 March to 25 April 2021 we encouraged the community to provide feedback by completing an online survey, sending an email or letter, or by phoning to speak directly to the Transport and Amenity Program team.

 We reached at least 8000 people, via: